 - 7% of motorcyclists killed in an accident had a low BAC of 0.01-0.07%

-While practicing common sense safety precautions and always following the law can clearly protect motorcyclists, not all motorcycle accidents are caused by bikers.
-In fact, driver negligence leads to countless motorcycle collisions throughout the U.S. every year.
+While practicing common-sense safety precautions and always following the law can protect motorcyclists, motorcycle drivers cause not all accidents.
+Driver negligence leads to countless motorcycle collisions throughout the U.S. every year.

 How Negligence Leads to Motorcycle Accidents